 The Beatle Bandit tells the story of Matthew Kerry Smith, who robbed banks to finance a one-man revolution.
 In July 1964, Smith disguised himself with a Halloween mask and “Beatle” wig then entered a Toronto-area bank with a rifle.
-This murderous robbery would fuel a national debate about guns, the death penalty and insanity pleas.
+This murderous heist would fuel a national debate about guns, the death penalty, and insanity pleas.

-The Beatle Bandit will be released by Dundurn Press in e-book format in November 2021 and paperback format in December 2021.
-It can be pre-ordered at Amazon, Apple Books, Barnes and Noble, Book City, Chapters-Indigo and the Dundurn Press website.
+The Beatle Bandit was released in November 2021 by Dundurn Press.
+It is available in audiobook, e-book, and paperback formats at Amazon, Apple Books, Barnes and Noble, Book City, Chapters-Indigo, and the Dundurn Press website.

 Reviews of The Beatle Bandit: